Yang2381/LatestMov-/README.md

 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [ ] Customize the navigation bar.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.

 ## Video Walkthrough